 We now quit Nismes to take a view of the conduct of the persecutors in the surrounding country.
 After the re-establishment of the royal government, the local authorities were distinguished for their zeal and forwardness in supporting their employers, and, under pretence of rebellion, concealment of arms, non-payment of contributions, &c. troops, national guards, and armed mobs, were permitted to plunder, arrest, and murder peaceable citizens, not merely with impunity, but with encouragement and approbation.
 At the village of Milhaud, near Nismes, the inhabitants were frequently forced to pay large sums to avoid being pillaged.
-This, , would avail at Madame Teulon's: On Sunday, the 16th of July, her house and grounds were ravaged; the valuable furniture removed or destroyed, the hay and wood burnt, and the corpse of a child, buried in the garden, taken up and dragged round a fire made by the populace.
+This, however, would not avail at Madame Teulon's: On Sunday, the 16th of July, her house and grounds were ravaged; the valuable furniture removed or destroyed, the hay and wood burnt, and the corpse of a child, buried in the garden, taken up and dragged round a fire made by the populace.
 It was with great difficulty that M. Teulon escaped with his life.
 M. Picherol, another protestant, had deposited some of his effects with a catholic neighbour; this house was attacked, and though all the property of the latter was respected, that of his friend was seized and destroyed.
 At the same village, one of a party doubting whether M. Hermet, a tailor, was the man they wanted, asked, "Is he a protestant?" this he acknowledged.
 "Good," said they, and he was instantly murdered.
 In the Canton of Vauvert, where there was a consistory church, 80,000 francs were extorted.
 In the communes of Beauvoisin and Generac similar excesses were committed by a handful of licentious men, under the eye of the catholic mayor and to the cries of "Vive le Roi."
 St. Gilles was the scene of the must unblushing villainy.
 The protestants, the most wealthy of the inhabitants, were disarmed, whilst their houses were pillaged.
 The mayor was appealed to:—the mayor laughed and walked away.
 This officer had, at his disposal, a national guard of several hundred men, organised by his own orders.
 It would be wearisome to read the lists of the crimes that occurred during many months.
 At Clavisson the mayor prohibited the protestants the practice of singing the psalms commonly used in the temple, that, as he said, the catholics might not be offended or disturbed.